 Ahh, St Patrick’s Day, the Irish public holiday day of celebrating’ and drinkin’.

 One of my favourite holidays to adopt, it usually involves claiming some Irish ancestry (vague is normally fine, you’ll be called a plastic paddy), wearing green, finding your local Irish pub and drinking a heck of a lot of Guinness.
-If you can’t find a good pub and live in London, I would highly recommended wandering up to Trafalgar Square from around 11am tomorrow morning & enjoying the immense party and parade put on.
-(I’ve just found TNT magazine, the great antipodean bastion, have a few more suggestions here.)
+If you can’t find a good pub and live in London, I would highly recommend wandering up to Trafalgar Square from around 11 am tomorrow morning & enjoying the immense party and parade put on.

 Did I mention they usually dye the Trafalgar Square fountain Green?
 It’s not just your eyes playing tricks, I promise.

 - St Patrick’s day was originally associated with the colour blue.

 - As a feast day/holiday St Patrick’s has been celebrated since the 9th Century.